angelfish91/exprtk/readme.txt

 Generally an expression in ExprTk can be thought of as a free function similar to those  found in imperative  languages.
 This form  of pseudo function will have a name, it may have a set of one or more inputs and will return at least one value as its result.
-Futhermore the  function when invoked, may  cause a side-effect  that changes the  state of the host program.
+Furthermore the function when invoked, may  cause a side-effect  that changes the  state of the host program.